2001 New York Yankees season

 The 2001 New York Yankees season was the 99th season for the Yankees.
-The team finished with a record of 95-65 finishing 13.5 games ahead of the Boston Red Sox.
+The team finished with a record of 95–65 finishing 13.5 games ahead of the Boston Red Sox.
 New York was managed by Joe Torre.
 The Yankees played at Yankee Stadium.
 Roger Clemens had sixteen straight wins, tying an American League mark shared by Walter Johnson, Lefty Grove, Schoolboy Rowe, and Smoky Joe Wood.
 Clemens would finish the season with the AL Cy Young Award and become the first pitcher to win six Cy Young Awards.

-Another chapter was written in the story of the Yankee-Red Sox rivalry.
-On September 2, 2001, Mike Mussina came within one strike of a perfect game before surrendering a bloop single to Carl Everett.
-This was Mussina's third time he has taken a perfect game to or beyond the 8th inning.
+Another chapter was written in the story of the Yankees-Red Sox rivalry when, on September 2, 2001, Mike Mussina came within one strike of a perfect game before surrendering a bloop single to Carl Everett.
+This was Mussina's third time taking a perfect game to or beyond the 8th inning.
 Coincidentally, it would have been the 3rd perfect game in for the Yankees in a span of 4 seasons and could have been the 4th perfect game in franchise history.